-Current research is figuring out ways that people can be successfully treated for both post-traumatic stress disorder (PTSD) and substance use disorders.
-It is not uncommon for these two issues to co-occur.
-Many people with PTSD turn to alcohol or drugs as a way to cope with the negative symptoms of PTSD: nightmares, flashbacks, intense fear and anxiety.
-To help people struggling with both PTSD and addiction, both disorders have to be addressed and treated.
+It is not uncommon for post-traumatic stress disorder (PTSD) and substance use disorders (SUD) to co-occur.
+Many people with PTSD turn to alcohol or drugs to cope with the negative symptoms of PTSD such as nightmares, flashbacks, intense fear, and anxiety.

 PTSD and Addiction

-More than 20% of military veterans suffer from both post-traumatic stress disorder and a substance use disorder.
-PTSD is more common in veterans than in the general population, but anyone who experiences something traumatic, including abuse, childhood neglect or a violent assault, may develop PTSD.
-Someone who has a drinking or drug use problem prior to experiencing something traumatic is at the greatest risk for developing co-occurring PTSD and addiction.
-However, even those who were sober previously are at risk of becoming addicted to drugs or alcohol.
+Over one-fifth of military veterans suffer from post-traumatic stress disorder and substance use disorder.
+Though PTSD is more common in veterans than in the general population, anyone who experiences something traumatic, including abuse, childhood neglect, or violent assault, may develop the condition.
+Individuals who struggle with drug or alcohol addiction before experiencing something traumatic are at greater risk for developing co-occurring PTSD.
+However, even those sober previously are at risk of becoming addicted to drugs or alcohol following a traumatic event.

 Treating PTSD and Addiction Together